wesam98/BookStore/README.md

 ## Features

+  # Login Page
+- Users choose whether to log in as a **Seller** or **Buyer**
+- Redirects to the corresponding dashboard
+  # Buyer Page
+- View a list of books
+- Add books to cart (no payment yet)

+  # Seller Dashboard
-- Add a new book (Title - Author - ISBN).
+- Add new books (Title, Author, Description, ISBN)
-- Display all saved books.
+- View books in styled Bootstrap cards
-- Delete a book from the list.
+- Delete books
-- Save data in LocalStorage (no server needed).
+- Save book data using browser `localStorage`

----

 ## Built With
 - HTML